1996 Tucson murders: Smoke shop robbery-murders

 On May 30, 1996, two gunmen – 26-year-old Robert Glen Jones Jr. and 28-year-old Scott Douglas Nordstrom – barged into a local smoke shop in Tucson, Arizona, with Nordstrom's brother, David, acting as both a getaway driver and lookout.

 Inside the store, Jones and Nordstrom followed the store's customer, 47-year-old Clarence Odell III (also known as Chip O'Dell), and Jones shot Odell once in the back of the head, before he and Nordstrom held the store's four employees – Noel Engels, Thomas Hardman, Steve Vetter, and Mark Naiman – at gunpoint.
-Jones demanded that one of the workers to open the register, but after the employee, Naiman, did so, Jones fired multiple shots at Engels and Vetter.
+Jones demanded that one of the workers to open the register, but after the employee, Naiman, did so, Jones tried to execute the others, firing multiple shots at Engels and Vetter.

 Naiman managed to escape the store during the shooting and went to call the police.
-As for the other three, Engels wouldn't cooperate and was shot at but was unharmed, while Hardman was shot in the head (with the bullet fired by Nordstrom) after coming out of the bathroom where he had barricaded himself and Vetter was shot in the face and arm while lying next to Engels.
+As for the other three, Engels wouldn't cooperate and was shot at from less than two feet but Jones missed, while Hardman was shot in the head (with the bullet fired by Nordstrom) after coming out of the bathroom where he had barricaded himself and Vetter was shot in the face and arm while lying next to Engels.
 Hardman died on the scene while Vetter survived his wounds.